-Conversations with leaders shaping the future of semiconductors.
-Personal journeys, industry insights, and advice for the next generation.
+In-depth conversations with leaders from industry and academia who are shaping the future of semiconductors.
+Their technology insights, market challenges, social impact, leadership lessons, and guidance for the next generation.

-Lead of WBG Strategic Technology Research and Senior Research Scientist & IEEE Senior Member
+Lead of WBG Strategic Technology Research and Senior Research Scientist, and IEEE Senior Member

 With over 20 years of R&D experience spanning RISE, ON Semiconductor, and the National University of Singapore, Dr. Lim has contributed to innovations in semiconductors, sensors, and power systems.
 He is an IEEE Senior Member and an active leader in advancing WBG technology for sustainable energy solutions.